 This is very important because it can help you understand exactly how thyroid hormone works in the body.

 The fact that thyroid hormone works on the nucleus of the cell helps to explain why it takes weeks for changes in thyroid hormone to take effect.

-Altering genetic transcription, altering enzyme production and changing cellular transcription takes times.
+Altering genetic transcription, altering enzyme production, and changing cellular transcription takes time.

 - Bottom line: T3 thyroid hormone does all of the good things that you want thyroid hormone to do.
 It is the most important thyroid hormone to monitor for this reason.